i-doit/appliance/README.md

 Pre-configured virtual machines (VM) for i-doit

 ## About

 [i-doit](https://i-doit.com) is a software application for IT documentation and a CMDB (Configuration Management Database).
-This application is very useful to collect all your knowledge about the IT infrastructure you are dealing with. i-doit is a Web application and [has an exhausting API](https://kb.i-doit.com/pages/viewpage.action?pageId=37355644) which is very useful to automate your infrastructure.
+This application is very useful to collect all your knowledge about the IT infrastructure you are dealing with. i-doit is a Web application and [has an powerful API](https://kb.i-doit.com/pages/viewpage.action?pageId=37355644) which is very useful to automate your infrastructure.

 Our goal is to provide the best experience with i-doit right from the beginning.
 Just download, import and start our virtual appliance in your virtualization cluster (or even on your laptop).
 Then you have: